 - meal pattern flexibility.

-How is childcare policy, including the Child Care Development Block Grants (CCDBG) changing?
+How is childcare policy, including the Child Care Development Block Grant (CCDBG) changing?

 First, the Federal Office of Child Care did release COVID-specific guidance to the field.
 Find it here.
 This guidance includes information such as: